students

 Agreement Types

 Reliance agreements can be in many different forms, but the two main agreements between institutions are IRB Authorization Agreements (IAAs) and Master Reliance Agreements (MRAs).
-A third type of reliance agreement, Individual Investigator Agreements (IIAs), are used when requesting that Tufts SBER IRB extend its oversight to individual non-Tufts study team members conducting research with a Tufts investigator.
+A third type of reliance agreement, Individual Investigator Agreements (IIAs), can be used when requesting that Tufts SBER IRB extend its oversight to individual non-Tufts study team members conducting research with a Tufts investigator, on behalf of Tufts University.

 An IAA is an agreement between Tufts University and another institution that holds a Federal Wide Assurance (FWA) with the Office of Human Research Protections (OHRP) of the U.S. Department of Health and Human Services (HHS).
 Any institution (e.g., university, medical centers, NGOs, community organization, survey research organization) receiving funds from HHS must have a FWA.
 This agreement type is used to establish the IRB of Record (whether that's Tufts or the other institution).
 The IAA is signed by the Institutional Officials or designee at each institution.

-Master Reliance Agreements are IAAs that may involve multiple projects and/or multiple FWA-holding institutions.
+Master Reliance Agreements are IAAs that may involve multiple projects between FWA-holding institutions.
 MRAs can be utilized in a variety of different situations.
-For example, when two institutions are ceding review of multiple protocols to one another, when multiple institutions are ceding review of a single protocol to a specific IRB, or when multiple institutions enter into a general agreement to cede review of protocols when their investigators collaborate.
+For example, when two institutions are ceding review of multiple protocols to one another, or when multiple institutions enter into a general agreement to cede review of protocols when their investigators collaborate, a Master Reliance Agreement may be used.
 Master Agreements may be reciprocal in that signatory institutions can act either as the IRB of Record or the Relying IRB.
-The Tufts SBER IRB is a member of SMART IRB, a master reliance agreement with over 400 participating institutions.
+The Tufts SBER IRB is a member of SMART IRB, a master reliance agreement with over 1,000 participating institutions.

-An Individual Investigator Agreement (IIA) is an agreement between Tufts University and an individual collaborator who is not affiliated a FWA-holding institution.
-Examples of individual investigators include: community partners, former students working after graduation with their faculty mentor, professionals or experts who do not normally conduct research, and occasionally affiliated investigators whose home IRB has determined that their institution does not need to conduct a review.
+An Individual Investigator Agreement (IIA) is an agreement between Tufts University and an individual collaborator who is not affiliated with a FWA-holding institution.
+Examples of individual investigators include, but are not limited to: community partners, former students working after graduation with their faculty mentor, professionals or experts who do not normally conduct research, and occasionally affiliated investigators whose home IRB has determined that their institution does not need to conduct a review.

 The IIA form outlines the responsibilities of the individual investigator for the protection of human subjects.
 Individual investigators must sign a separate IIA for each study on which they are working.
 They must also complete Tufts’ human subjects protection training requirements.